A Gap to be Bridged

 Several former military O-2s have found a second life as preserved flyable examples in the “Warbird” class of aircraft.
 The mix of relatively low operating cost, available spare parts and ease of operation and maintenance has made them popular in this category.

-It was a bit of a challenge to find good reliable information online about the O-2 and model 337 in general, but these two sites have some decent information about the history and development of both:
+It was a bit of a challenge to find good reliable information online about the O-2 and model 337 in general, but these sites have some decent information about the history and development of both: